particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ---
-word: Updater
+word: Firmware Manager
-title: Device Updater
+title: Firmware Manager
 order: 4
 columns: two
 devices: [ photon,electron,core ]
 template: guide.hbs
 ---

-# Device Updater
+# Firmware Manager

-The device updater is a desktop application that upgrades your Electron to latest system firmware.
+The Firmware Manager is a desktop application that upgrades your Electron to latest system firmware.
 It provides an easy way to update system firmware while avoiding cellular data charges.

 ## Getting Started

-The device updater is available for Windows and OS X.
+The Firmware Manager is available for Windows and OS X.

 ### <img style="margin:0; block:inline" src="{{assets}}/images/updater-windows-logo.png"> Windows

-Click [Device Updater for Windows](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.exe) to download the application to your downloads folder.
-The file name will begin with "particle_system_firmware".
+Click [Firmware Manager for Windows](https://github.com/spark/device-updater/releases/download/v0.5.1d/particle_firmware_manager-v0.5.1d-windows.exe) to download the application to your downloads folder.
+The file name will begin with "particle_firmware_manager".

 Once the download is complete, double-click the downloaded file to run.

-The first time the updater is run, you will be prompted to enable administrator access.
-This is so the updater can install the Particle USB Drivers to your machine.
+The first time the utility is run, you will be prompted to enable administrator access.
+This is so it can install the Particle USB Drivers to your machine.

 ### <img style="margin:0; block:inline" src="{{assets}}/images/updater-apple-logo.png"> OS X

-Click [Device Updater for OS X](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_system_firmware_0.5.0.zip) to download the application to your downloads folder.
+Click [Firmware Manager for OS X](https://github.com/spark/device-updater/releases/download/v0.5.0/particle_firmware_manager-v0.5.1d-osx.zip) to download the application to your downloads folder.

-The updater is provided as a Zip file.
+The application is provided as a Zip file.
 Once the file has downloaded, double-click the file to start unpacking the application.
-This will take just a few seconds and you'll then see a folder named "Particle system firmware" with a Particle icon.
+This will take just a few seconds and you'll then see a folder named "Particle firmware manager" with a Particle icon.

-Double-click the "Particle system firmware" folder to launch the updater application.
+Double-click the "Particle firmware manager" folder to launch the application.

 ## Usage overview

-Using the updater follows these steps:
+Using the firmware manager follows these steps:

-1. Launching the device updater
+1. Launching the application
 2. Connecting your device
 3. Updating your device
 4. Update complete!